ayiezac78/clinic/Readme.md

-A Mini-project Presented for the
+A Major-project Presented for the
 Full Stack Developer
 Course
 The Kodego.PH Academy, Philippines